cloudmesh/cloudmesh-pi-burn/README.md

 # Cloudmesh Pi Burner for SD Cards

 **WARNING:** *This program is designed for a Raspberry Pi and must not be executed on your laptop or desktop.
-An earlier version that could be run on Linux, macOS, and Windows 10 is NO LONGER supported.
+An earlier version that could be run on **Linux, macOS, and Windows 10 is no longer supported**.
 If you want to help us porting them on any of these OSes, please contact laszewski@gmail.com*